 In the linear-gravity case

-The main idea is the following: the linear-gravity case (\ref{de})--(\ref{mc}) corresponds to weak approximation and some special case of gravitational field configuration.
-We generalize it to nonlinear case which can explain other configurations and non-weak fields, as in (\ref{con1}), by
+Note now that the linear-gravity case (\ref{de})--(\ref{mc}) corresponds to weak approximation and some special case of gravitational field configuration.
+We generalize it to non-linear case which can describe other configurations and non-weak fields, as in (\ref{con1}), by

 where the invariants are